Hummus: Origin and history

 Although multiple different theories and claims of origins exist in various parts of the Middle East, evidence is insufficient to determine the precise location or time of the invention of hummus.
 Its basic ingredients—chickpeas, sesame, lemon, and garlic—have been combined and eaten in Egypt and the Levant for centuries.
 Though regional populations widely ate chickpeas, and often cooked them in stews and other hot dishes, puréed chickpeas eaten cold with tahini do not appear in records before the Abbasid Caliphate in Egypt and the Levant.

-The earliest mention of Hummus comes from Syria, in a 13th-century cookbook attributed to the Aleppine historian Ibn al-Adim.
+The earliest mention of a dish equivalent to hummus comes from Syria, in a 13th-century cookbook attributed to Ibn al-Adim.
+The recipe, which the cookbook calls chickpea kisāʾ (garment), includes chickpeas, lemon, sesame, and olive oil, but omits garlic.
 Other early written recipes for a dish resembling ḥummuṣ bi ṭaḥīna are recorded in cookbooks written in Cairo in the 14th-century.
 A cold purée of chickpeas with vinegar and pickled lemons with herbs, spices, and oil, but no tahini or garlic, appears in the Treasure Trove of Benefits and Variety at the Table (كنز الفوائد في تنويع الموائد); and a purée of chickpeas and tahini called hummus kasa appears in Muhammad bin Hasan al-Baghdadi's The Book of Dishes: it is based on puréed chickpeas and tahini, and acidulated with vinegar (not lemon), but it also contains many spices, herbs, and nuts, and no garlic.
 It is also served by rolling it out and letting it sit overnight.

+According to food historian Nawal Nasrallah, no records of recipes for hummus exist after the 14th century until an 1885 Lebanese cookbook, by which time garlic is established as a standard ingredient.